ksysoev/wasabi/README.md

 Wasabi is a Go package that provides a comprehensive toolkit for creating WebSocket API gateways.
 It provides a simple and intuitive API to build robust and scalable WebSocket applications.

+**Note the package is still under active development, public interfaces are not stable and not production-ready yet**

 ## Installation

 To install Wasabi, use the go get command: